 Participants receive assistance in finding a volunteer match and then spend 20+ hours volunteering at their selected nonprofit organization.
 The program also includes a kick-off training session, reflection project, certificate of completion, and end-of-summer celebration, where they have the opportunity to share about their experience and hear from other participants.

-For more information on the VolunTEEN Summer Program, contact Melissa McCormick, Director of Volunteer Services, at email@example.com or (310) 212-5009.
+For more information on the VolunTEEN Summer Program, contact Melissa McCormick, Finance and Operations Manager, at firstname.lastname@example.org or (310) 212-5009.

 What Our Youth Think